shivamd20/docs/tutorials/deploying-a-php-laravel-app.rst

 Step 3: Configure your laravel `.env` file and set the postgres password
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the postgres password from Step 1 above, and set that in your `.env` file.
+Use the postgres password from Step 1a, and set that in your `.env` file.

 .. code::